learn-co-curriculum/phase-3-orms-mapping-classes-to-database-tables/README.md

 When building an ORM to connect our Ruby program to a database, we equate a class with a database table and the instances that the class produces to rows in that table.

+Why map classes to tables?
+Our end goal is to persist information regarding songs to a database.
+In order to persist that data efficiently and in an organized manner, we need to first map or equate our Ruby class to a database table.

 Let's say we are building a music player app that allows users to store their music and browse their songs by song.

 This program will have a `Song` class.
 Each song instance will have a name and an album attribute.